 We respect all individuals by affirming their chosen name and pronouns.
 We have a diverse group of people representing many cultures around the world.
 NWABA creates opportunities for athletes, volunteers, and team members to share pronouns and their chosen names.
 We ask everyone to learn the pronunciation of names and pronouns when shared.
-In addition to being inclusive, this also provides accessible information to our athletes.
 If someone makes a mistake, we apologize and move on.
 We help others by gently correcting them if they misgender someone or say a name incorrectly.
 We ask that everyone is respectful and honor everyone by being mindful at NWABA events.